This part of the post was published February 4th, 2019

 Crappy little posts with 100 or 200 words and outdated advertisements got deleted and redirected to more relevant posts.

-Other relevant posts that just didn’t have enough content 250 to 300 words, got blended into larger post of the thousand and 2500 word range.
+Other relevant posts that just didn’t have enough content 250 to 300 words, got blended into a larger post of the thousand and 2500 word range.

 The original posts got deleted redirected to the “new” larger posts.